 HOW DO YOU KEEP MY PERSONAL INFORMATION SAFE?

 We take your privacy seriously and are committed to keeping your Protected Health Information (PHI) safe, in accordance with the Health Insurance Portability and Accountability Act (HIPAA).
 Please take a look at our Notice of Privacy Practices.

 WHAT ARE THE INITIALS BEHIND THE THERAPIST’S NAMES?

 These initials indicate licensing information for each therapist.
 Our schedulers will be glad to offer more specifics when you call.

 - LSW (Licensed Social Worker)

 - GMHS (Geriatric Mental Health Specialist)

-What if my therapist is on vacation or ill and I need help?
 As soon as we know your provider is unable to see you for your scheduled appointment for any reason, we will call you and let you know.
 Your provider will alert you to any days off or vacations with notice when possible, and will appoint a backup provider to handle urgent needs during their time off.
 You can also call our scheduling coordinators with any urgent needs and we will deliver your message appropriately.
 If you are in crisis and unable to reach your provider, we recommend calling the crisis clinic at 1-866-4-CRISIS (866-427-4747) or reporting to the nearest Emergency Room.